-Undergraduate students who achieve scholastic distinction in a semester, as evidenced by a grade-point average of 3.50 or higher in at least 12 hours of credit, excluding grades of "CR," and receive no grades of "D," "F," "EP," "IN," or "NC" are included on the Honor Roll.
-Undergraduate students who complete at least 12 semester hours, excluding grades of "CR," and receive no grades of "D," "F," "EP," "IN," or "NC" are included on the Honor Roll.
-Undergraduate students who complete at least 12 semester hours, excluding grades of "CR," and receive no grades of "D," "F," "EP," "IN," or "NC" and who achieve a grade-point average of 3.75 or higher for any semester are included on the Dean's List.
+Full-time Student Honor Roll: Undergraduate students who achieve scholastic distinction in a semester, as evidenced by a grade-point average of 3.50 or higher in at least 12 semester hours of credit, excluding grades of "CR," and who received no grades of "D," "F," "EP," "IN," or "NC."

+Part-time Student Honor Roll: Undergraduate students who enroll in 6 to 11 credit hours in a semester and maintain a grade-point average of 3.50 or higher, excluding grades of "CR," and who receive no grades of "D," "F," "IN," "EP," or "NC."

+Full-time Student Dean's List: Undergraduate students who complete at least 12 semester hours and who achieve a grade-point average of 3.75 or higher for any semester.

+Part-time Student Dean's List: Undergraduate students who complete at least 6 to 11 semester hours and who achieve a grade-point average of 3.75 or higher for any semester.

 Neither the Honor Roll nor the Dean's List are prepared for the summer terms.
 To determine eligibility for graduation with honors, see Graduation with Honors.